wso2/docs-is/en/identity-server/5.9.0/docs/develop/using-the-configuration-management-rest-apis.md

      An attribute is created for an already existing resource.
 It contains a key and a value.

--   **File -**
-    A file is a file with configurations that required for identity server functionality. examples are, Publisher Files, Email Templates.

 ### APIs and supported operations

 !!! note